weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 By following this git-ref strategy, you can leverage git for operations like diffing changes between versions, cherry-picking changes, and easily controlling a group of applications and the set of clusters running them.
 ## Decision

-Switch to the directory structure with 3 top level entries (apps, clusters, profiles) add support for versoins and environments.
+Switch to the directory structure with 3 top level entries (apps, clusters, profiles) with support for versoins and environments.
+Leverage kustomize with environments containing overlays to specialize applications for clusters.
+Clusters have 2 level of workloads: System used for cluster-wide and platform level services, and User which is used for applications.
+The GOAT(s) for System and User live in System.
+The GORT will be a profile in the System.

 ```bash
 .weave-gitops/